Artifacts in space, or space anthropo-archeology

 Note that the Earth’s artificial satellites are not listed here, except those that were part of an interplanetary mission.

-As of 2023, over 4,500 objects have been identified, ranging from large probes to small pins and including spent injection stages, rovers, heat shields, parachutes, dust caps, weights, bolts, lanyards, hand tools, foam blocks, sample bags, … you name it.
-For example, the video sequence above shows how a probe, bound for Mars, successively discards its second stage, a pair of yo-yo de-spin masses and the kick stage (credit: JPL).
+As of 2024, over 5,000 objects have been identified for an estimated total dry mass of over 1,240 metric tons, an average 250 kg per item.
+They range from large probes to small pins, including spent injection stages, rovers, heat shields, parachutes, dust caps, weights, bolts, lanyards, hand tools, foam blocks, sample bags, burial ashes capsules, memorial items, etc. For example, the video sequence above shows how a probe, bound for Mars, successively discards its injection stage, a pair of yo-yo de-spin masses and the kick stage (credit: JPL).

 The exact number of artificial objects in outer space will never be known.
 Many factors rule the game: